ElDiVer/WhoisLibrary/README.md

 This is optional, and should be use to instruct the parser to ignore a given number of lines.

-The whois server URL is passed to the constructor as argument, you have to load operations using the loadOperations method.

-Please see the templates directory for examples.
+The whois server URL is passed to the constructor as argument, you have to load operations using the loadOperations method, see the templates directory for more informations.

 Once you created your Template, you have to add an entry into the file domain_map.properties, in the following format: